Go to the top of the page

 Governance

-The JAL Group's Board of Directors demonstrates a strong supervisory function through the periodic reporting (four times in FY2022) on the execution of initiatives concerning climate change and biodiversity.
+The JAL Group's Board of Directors demonstrates a strong supervisory function through the periodic reporting (4times in FY2023) on the execution of initiatives concerning climate change and biodiversity.

 In the execution, the Sustainability Promotion Council, chaired by the President, formulates basic policies, sets important targets and manages progress, and deliberates and decides on policies to deal with issues.

-The Sustainability Promotion Committee, chaired by the Senior Vice President of the General Affairs Division, deliberates on individual issues identified through the environmental management system (EMS) and reports to the Sustainability Promotion Council.
+The Sustainability Promotion Committee, chaired by the Senior Vice President of the General Affairs Division, deliberates on individual issues identified through the environmental management system (EMS) and the Relationship and Connection Creation Committee which gets reported to the Sustainability Promotion Council.

 Strategy

-The JAL Group follows the LEAP approach proposed by the TNFD, identifying nature dependencies and impacts as well as priority areas, to systematically assess nature-related risks and opportunities on a scientific basis.
+The JAL Group follows the LEAP approach* proposed by the Task Force on Nature-related Financial Disclosure (TNFD) to systematically assess nature-related risks and opportunities based on scientific evidence, and after identifying its dependence on and impact on nature and priority areas.

-*LEAP approach: The four core phases of Locate, Evaluate, Assess, and Prepare.
-Locate: to discover points of contact with nature throughout the supply chain and identify priority areas, Evaluate: to diagnose the dependencies and impacts of the company's activities on nature, Assess: to evaluate key risks and opportunities based on the results of the diagnosis, and Prepare: to prepare to address nature-related risks and opportunities, and report back to investors.
+* LEAP approach: "LEAP" is an acronym for the four phases of Locate, Evaluate, Assess, and Prepare.
+It is an information disclosure guidance that consists of "Locate," which identifies the nature interface throughout the supply chain and identifies priority locations; "Evaluate," which diagnoses the dependencies and impacts between the business activities and nature; "Assess," which evaluates the key risks and opportunities based on the results of the diagnosis; and "Prepare," which prepares a response to nature-related risks and opportunities and reports back to investors.

 Nature-related Dependencies & Impacts